ngeor/blog/_posts/2018-11-28-yaml-schema-validation-with-maven.md

 ### Putting it all together

-There's a lot of moving parts, so here it is all together:
+There are a lot of moving parts, so here it is all together:

 - convert YAML files to JSON, using my custom Maven plugin
 - unpack the shared JSON schema into the local filesystem, using the standard